Updated May 2021

 - A premium tax of $0.58 for each $100 earned will be collected through payroll deduction beginning January 1, 2022.
 Wages will be taxed without limitation or capped amount.

-- Individuals with private qualified long-term care insurance may opt out of the program by applying for an exemption between October 1, 2021, and December 31, 2022.
-To opt out of program, individuals must acquire private qualified long-term care insurance before November 1, 2021.
+- Individuals with private long-term care insurance may opt out of the program by applying for an exemption between October 1, 2021, and December 31, 2022.
+To qualify for an exemption from this program, individuals must have or acquire private qualified long term care insurance before November 1, 2021.

 - There is an option for self-employed individuals to elect coverage and be part of the program.

 - Note that employers are not required to make contributions.

 - Benefits become available to employees and retirees starting in 2025.

 - Individuals not residing in Washington will not receive benefits, even if vested in the program.